OPQAM/Pocket-Lab/Experiments/README.md

 - Main point was that after rebooting, the Router took the VLAN configuration from memory (NVRAM) which means that it won't work until we manually change it.

+- I've also added another file: BasicSecurityIssue.pkt I've just done a couple of simple security experiments - but packet tracer seems to be rather simplified in this regard.
+More infor can be read inside the .pkt file.
+Do note that all this concerns port security.